 Without the actors, subjects got wrong answers around 1% of the time.
 With peer-pressure from actors was introduced, that rate hit nearly 40%.

 40% might not sound bad, but it’s horrible when your realize that people weren’t getting the question wrong without peer pressure.
 Even though this was such an easy question, people still bent to the will of the group.
 On matters of taste, like music and fashion, there is no right answer.
 It’s all subjective.
 So it’s no wonder that you see trends quickly spreading as people try to conform to what looks cool.

 Nonconformity has been co-opted.
 Like a good fan, I used to wear a Guns N Roses t-shirt.
 It has become even more common than it was before–I recently saw them for sale at Cotton On.
 But was it ever truly nonconformist to like Guns N’ Roses?
 They were cool, they were famous, they were on top of the world.
 It’s hard to be a rebel when you’re on the top of the charts.
 Let’s be generous here.
 Maybe they were rebels, but they seized the barricades of pop culture.
-When then?
+What then?
 They made it and they became cool.
 Then they became normal.
 Kardashians wear metal t-shirts.
 What does real nonconformity look like?
 It’s not rock and roll.